 - Emotion dysregulation and angry outbursts

-- Impulsivity (self-harm, aggression, substance misuse, suicidal threats/actions)
+- Impulsivity (self-harm, substance misuse, lashing out, suicidal threats/actions)

 - Interpersonal problems (unstable relationships, interpersonal conflict, social isolation, loss)